 As this Yale article on Ecopsychology and The Healing Power of Nature outlines, the medical community, armed with a growing body of research, is starting to recognize the importance of time spent in nature on physical wellbeing.
 We know that African Americans are 75% more likely to live next to a manufacturing facility that emits toxic fumes, and so, for some of us, our physical location will be a strong determinant of our overall health.
 In fact, this study of 20,000 people, which appeared in the prestigious Journal Nature, found that spending just 120 minutes a week in nature improved health and wellbeing in most people.

 What if physical location was the single greatest factor in determining your state of health?
 Many of the debates in the health world center around food choice.
 One food food is said to be inflammatory, another healing.
 However, location is almost never discussed.
 Our guest for episode #7 says that the “inhaled factor” far outweighed the “edible factor” in his road to healing from chronic fatigue syndrome.
-Erik Johnson is the co-author of a Beginner’s Guide to Mold Avoidance and the founder of a movement known as the Locations Effect, a system for using pristine natural environments to help calm down the immune system so the body can heal from chronic illness.
-In this episode, we talk to Erik about the mold avoidance protocols he used to transition from debilitating chronic fatigue to climbing Mt.
+Erik Johnson is the co-author of a Beginner’s Guide to Mold Avoidance, a system for using pristine natural environments to help calm down the immune system so the body can heal from chronic illness.
+In this episode, we talk to Erik about how spending time in nature helped him transition from debilitating chronic fatigue to climbing Mt.
 Whitney in the span of just 6 months.

 This Episode Covers: